maiconsouza89/ai-assisted-development/docs/development/index.md

-# Documentação de Desenvolvimento
+# Development Documentation

-Este documento serve como índice central para toda a documentação técnica relacionada às tarefas de desenvolvimento do projeto.
-Aqui você encontrará links para a documentação detalhada de cada tarefa, além de uma visão geral da arquitetura do sistema.
+This document serves as the central index for all technical documentation related to the project's development tasks.
+Here you will find links to detailed documentation for each task, as well as an overview of the system architecture.

-## Visão Geral da Arquitetura
+## Architecture Overview

-O projeto é uma API CRUD de usuários implementada com TypeScript e Express.
-A arquitetura segue um modelo em camadas com separação clara de responsabilidades:
+The project is a user CRUD API implemented with TypeScript and Express.
+The architecture follows a layered model with clear separation of responsibilities:

-1. **Camada de Rotas**: Gerencia os endpoints HTTP e direciona as requisições para os controladores apropriados
+1. **Routes Layer**: Manages HTTP endpoints and directs requests to the appropriate controllers
-2. **Camada de Controladores**: Contém a lógica de negócios e interage com os modelos
+2. **Controllers Layer**: Contains business logic and interacts with models
-3. **Camada de Modelos**: Representa os dados e inclui lógica para manipulação dos dados
+3. **Models Layer**: Represents data and includes logic for data manipulation
-4. **Middleware**: Fornece funcionalidades transversais como validação, tratamento de erros e logging
+4. **Middleware**: Provides cross-cutting functionalities such as validation, error handling, and logging

-### Componentes Principais
+### Main Components

-- **Express.js**: Framework web para Node.js
+- **Express.js**: Web framework for Node.js
-- **TypeScript**: Adiciona tipagem estática ao JavaScript
+- **TypeScript**: Adds static typing to JavaScript
-- **Jest**: Framework de testes
+- **Jest**: Testing framework
-- **Swagger/OpenAPI**: Documentação da API
+- **Swagger/OpenAPI**: API documentation
-- **Winston**: Biblioteca de logging
+- **Winston**: Logging library

-## Índice de Documentação de Tarefas
+## Task Documentation Index

-### Configuração e Estrutura Base
+### Setup and Base Structure
 - [Task #1: Setup Project Structure and Dependencies](task-01-setup-project-structure.md)
 - [Task #3: Setup Express Server Configuration](task-03-setup-express-server.md)

-### Implementação do Modelo de Usuário
+### User Model Implementation
 - [Task #2: Implement User Model](task-02-implement-user-model.md)

-### API e Controladores
+### API and Controllers
 - [Task #4: Implement User Controller](task-04-implement-user-controller.md)
 - [Task #5: Implement User Routes](task-05-implement-user-routes.md)

-### Middleware e Funções de Suporte
+### Middleware and Support Functions
 - [Task #6: Implement Input Validation Middleware](task-06-implement-validation-middleware.md)
 - [Task #7: Implement Error Handling Middleware](task-07-implement-error-handling.md)
 - [Task #12: Implement Logging and Request Tracking](task-12-implement-logging.md)

-### Testes
+### Tests
 - [Task #8: Implement Unit Tests for User Model](task-08-unit-tests-user-model.md)
 - [Task #9: Implement Unit Tests for User Controller](task-09-unit-tests-user-controller.md)
 - [Task #10: Implement Integration Tests](task-10-implement-integration-tests.md)

-### Documentação
+### Documentation
 - [Task #11: Implement API Documentation](task-11-implement-api-documentation.md)

-## Como Usar Esta Documentação
+## How to Use This Documentation

-Cada arquivo de documentação de tarefa segue uma estrutura consistente que inclui:
+Each task documentation file follows a consistent structure that includes:

-1. **Propósito e Escopo**: Visão geral do que a tarefa realiza
+1. **Purpose and Scope**: Overview of what the task accomplishes
-2. **Arquitetura e Design**: Decisões técnicas e padrões implementados
+2. **Architecture and Design**: Technical decisions and implemented patterns
-3. **Detalhes de Implementação**: Detalhes específicos de código e estrutura
+3. **Implementation Details**: Specific code details and structure
-4. **Dependências**: Relações com outros componentes do sistema
+4. **Dependencies**: Relationships with other system components
-5. **Configuração**: Requisitos de configuração e ambiente
+5. **Configuration**: Environment and configuration requirements
-6. **Limitações e Melhorias**: Restrições conhecidas e oportunidades futuras
+6. **Limitations and Improvements**: Known constraints and future opportunities
-7. **Exemplos de Código**: Exemplos práticos de uso
+7. **Code Examples**: Practical usage examples
-8. **Troubleshooting**: Guia para resolução de problemas comuns
+8. **Troubleshooting**: Guide for resolving common issues

-Esta documentação é voltada para desenvolvedores que precisam entender, manter ou estender o código-base.
+This documentation is aimed at developers who need to understand, maintain, or extend the codebase.